gritzko/swarm/gw/test/outer.md

 The protocol is mostly based on the regular line-based Swarm protocol, with some simplifications.
-The key change is that the state is only passed around as a snapshot (the outer state, no ops and no CRDT metadata included)
+The key change is that the state is only passed around as a snapshot (the outer state only, with no ops and no CRDT metadata included)

 All operations are uppercase to distinguish them from "regular" Swarm ops (.on, .state, .off, etc).
 Every op is a specifier-value pair.